Enterprise-CMCS/managed-care-review/docs/technical-design/launch-darkly-testing-approach.md

   }
 ```

-We then pass `testLDService` with our defined values for a flag into `constructTestPostgresServer` when setting up test server.
+We then pass `testLDService` with our defined flag values into `constructTestPostgresServer` when setting up test server.
 Resolvers in the test will now use `testLDService` when calling `getFeatureFlag` returning our defined feature flag values.

 ```javascript
 it('does not error when risk based question is undefined and rate-cert-assurance feature flag is off', async () => {